zmckevitt/SpecCheck/README.md

 ## Running

-The ```pocs/``` directory contains proof of concepts for Spectre variant 1 (Pattern History Table), variant 2 (Branch Target Buffer), variant 3 (Retun Stack Buffer), and variant 4 (Store to Load Forwarding).
-Each proof of concept was also precompiled on x86 Ubuntu 20.04 and statically linked, and these binaries can be found in ```pocs/precompiled/```.
+The ```pocs/``` directory contains proof of concepts for Spectre variant 1 (Pattern History Table) and variant 2 (Branch Target Buffer).
+Each proof of concept was also precompiled on x86 Ubuntu 20.04 and statically linked, and these binaries can be found precompiled in ```pocs/```.

-While in the gem5 directory, save the current working directory to an environment variable to be used in runner scripts:
+While in the SpecCheck directory, save the current working directory to an environment variable to be used in runner scripts:

 ```
 export GEM5_PATH=$(pwd)